NetworkDismantling/review/README.md

 This package is written in Python (tested with version 3.9), and uses graph-tool[1] for the graph processing.
 The bundled scripts should take cake of building and setting up the included algorithms.
 However, the users may need to manually install some dependencies, see [Requirements](#requirements) for more information.

-Regarding the Python environment, we recommend you to use Conda environments and avoid installing any package in your main Python environment, to avoid conflicts or issues with your operating system.
+Regarding the Python environment, we recommend you to use Conda environments and avoid installing any package in your main Python environment in order to avoid conflicts or issues with your operating system.
-This step is crucial, since some of the algorithms depend (directly and/or indirectly) on different libraries version ( e.g., pytorch and tensorflow with different library version requirements).
+This step is crucial, since some of the algorithms depend (directly and/or indirectly) on different libraries version (e.g., pytorch and tensorflow with different library version requirements).

 ### Requirements